• Skip to main content

 image of pepper sauce with habanero peppers

-And I happen to be one of those people that don’t feel satisfied till I’ve had something spicy.
+This African pepper sauce does not disappoint!
+I often make it because not everyone in my household loves spicy dishes.
+And I happen to be one of those people who don’t feel satisfied till I’ve had something spicy.
 But my husband and kids don’t always share that sentiment.

 close up image of nigerian pepper sauce